RedDawe/Growing-denseNet-on-cifar10/README.md

 The dense3n is just an idea, how to take transfer learning on another level.
 For luck of computational resources I couldn't train or fine-tune the network, or even try the netwok on ImageNet.
 The ideas should apply though.

-It is inspired by denseNet regarding the structure and by CLR paper regarding the automation of the parameters, while being motivated by the ridiculous demands of NasNets.
-So considering that NasNets are extremely expensive to train, I came up with an alternative way to search for the architecture.
-While nasnets just basically brute force possible values for all parameters, I decided to handle each one on it's own.
+It is motivated by the love for automation and ridiculous demands of NasNets, inspired by denseNet regarding the structure and by CLR paper regarding the automation of the parameters.

+I have always wanted an automatic netowrk, the NasNets were the first (worth mentioning) to try that, but they are extremely expensive to train, so I came up with an alternative way to search for the architecture.
+While NasNets just basically brute force possible values for all parameters, I decided to handle each one on it's own.
 As I have said, the basic structure is denseNet, first with dense block(s) and then with a special dense/reduction block.

 The parameters go as follows: